meain/popupbox/README.md

     </div>
 </div>
 ```
+Don't change the class `popupbox`, but the inner one can be changed as you wish.
 Where the top one is a placeholder and the inner `popupboxcontent` is the actual content.
 You can put this wherever you want in the code.
 All the linking is in the js.